oogles/djem/docs/topics/models.rst

 Usage
 -----

-To make use of :class:`VersioningMixin`, simply include it among your model's parent classes:
+To make use of :class:`VersioningMixin`, simply include it among your model's parent classes.
+It should be listed ahead of ``models.Model``:

 .. code-block:: python